Kampi/ESP32-SIM70XX/README.md

 - Run `make menuconfig`
 - Open the menu `Demo` -> `CoAP`
 - Select `Enable the CoAP client demo`
 - Fill in the required informations
 - Run `make`
 - Execute the demo application

+### HTTP

+This demo demo is sending and receiving data to and from a HTTP server.
+The demo ends after data from the HTTP server were received.

+#### Configure the HTTP project

+- Run `make menuconfig`
+- Open the menu `Demo` -> `HTTP`
+- Select `Enable the HTTP client demo`
+- Fill in the required informations
+- Run `make`
+- Execute the demo application